 Our home for several nights was the parking lot of Pioneer Park, a Fairbanks city park that was established for the centennial of the Alaska Purchase.

-Parking is $12 a night with no hookups, although potable water is available on-site.
-The best thing about the park is its central location with easy access to all of Fairbanks' attractions.
+Parking is paid with no hookups, although potable water is available on-site.
+The best thing about the park is its central location with easy access to all of Fairbanks’ attractions.

 We were excited to be at the middle of an epic meetup of other blogging RVers.